SAN: Stochastic Average Newton Algorithm for Minimizing Finite Sums: Introduction

 \subsection{SANA: alternative with simultaneous projections}

 Here we present SANA, an alternative version of the SAN method.
-Instead of alternating between projecting onto linearizations of~\eqref{eq:alphaieqzero} and~\eqref{eq:alphainablafi}, the SANA method projects onto the intersection of~\eqref{eq:alphaieqzero} and the linearization of a subsampled equation~\eqref{eq:alphainablafi}, that is
+Instead of alternating between projecting onto linearizations of~\eqref{eq:alphaieqzero} and~\eqref{eq:alphainablafi}, the SANA method projects onto the intersection of~\eqref{eq:alphaieqzero} and the linearization of a subsampled equation~\eqref{eq:alphainablafi}.
+In other words, the next iterate $x^{k+1} = [w^{k+1}; \alpha_1^{k+1}; \dots; \alpha_n^{k+1}]$ is defined as the unique solution of